Data Streams Monitoring

 Monitor end-to-end latency of any pathway

 Depending on how events traverse through your system, different paths can lead to increased latency.
-With the Pathways tab, you can view latency between any two points throughout your pipelines, including queues, producers, and consumers to identify bottlenecks and optimize performance.
-Easily create a monitor for a pathway, or export to a dashboard.
+With the Measure tab, you can select a start service and end service for end-to-end latency information to identify bottlenecks and optimize performance.
+Easily create a monitor for that pathway, or export to a dashboard.

 Attribute incoming messages to any queue, service, or cluster

-High lag on a consuming service, increased resource use on a Kafka broker and increased RabbitMQ queue size are frequently explained by changes in the way adjacent services are producing to or consuming from these entities.
+High lag on a consuming service, increased resource use on a Kafka broker, and increased RabbitMQ or Amazon SQS queue size are frequently explained by changes in the way adjacent services are producing to or consuming from these entities.

-By filtering to a single Kafka or RabbitMQ cluster, you can detect changes in incoming or outgoing traffic for all detected topics or queues running on that cluster:
+By filtering to a single Kafka, RabbitMQ, or Amazon SQS cluster, you can detect changes in incoming or outgoing traffic for all detected topics or queues running on that cluster:

 Quickly pivot to identify root causes in infrastructure, logs, or traces

 Datadog automatically links the infrastructure powering your services and related logs through Unified Service Tagging, so you can easily localize bottlenecks.
-Click the Infra or Logs tabs to further troubleshoot why pathway latency or consumer lag has increased.
-To view traces within your pathways, click the Processing Latency tab.
+Click the Infra, Logs or Traces tabs to further troubleshoot why pathway latency or consumer lag has increased.

 Further Reading